Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-In the case when Problem \eqref{eq:temporel} models the evolution of a size (or protein, or label, or parasite...)-structured cell population, $\tau$ represents the growth rate of the cells and $\beta$ their division rate.
-It is of deep interest to know how a change on these rates can affect the Malthus parameter of the total population, see for instance \cite{Clairambault,Lepoutre}.
+When Problem \eqref{eq:temporel} models the evolution of a size-structured cell population (or yet a protein-, label-, parasite-structured population), $\tau$ represents the growth rate of the cells and $\beta$ their division rate.
+It is of great interest to know how a change on these rates can affect the Malthus parameter of the total population, see for instance \cite{Lepoutre,Clairambault}.
 It is possible to act on the growth rate by changing the nutrient properties - the richer the environment, the faster the growth rate of the cells.
-We can model such an influence by Equation \eqref{eq:eigen:alpha:tau}, and the question is then: how to make $\lb_\al$ as large (if we want to speed up the population growth, for instance for tissue regeneration) or as small (in the case of cancerous cells) as possible ?
+We can model such an influence by Equation \eqref{eq:eigen:alpha:tau}, and the question is then how to make $\lb_\al$ as large (if we want to speed up the population growth, for instance for tissue regeneration) or as small (in the case of cancerous cells) as possible.

-Plausible assumptions (see \cite{DMZ} for instance for the case of a size-structured population of E. Coli) for the growth of individual cells is that it is exponential up to a certain threshold, meaning that $\tau(x)=\tau x$ in a neighbourhood of zero, and tending to a constant (or possibly vanishing) around infinity, meaning that the cells reach some maximal size or protein-content, leading to $\tau \underset{x\to\infty} \to \tau_\infty <+\infty.$
+Plausible assumptions (see \cite{DMZ} for instance for the case of a size-structured population of E. Coli) for the growth of individual cells is that it is exponential up to a certain threshold, meaning that $\tau(x)=\tau x$ in a neighborhood of zero, and tending to a constant (or possibly vanishing) around infinity, meaning that the cells reach some maximal size or protein-content, leading to $\tau \underset{x\to\infty} \to \tau_\infty <+\infty.$

-Concerning the division rate $\beta,$ it is most generally vanishing around zero, either of the form $\beta(x) \sim \beta x^\gamma$ with $\gamma>1$ or with support $[b,\infty]$ with $b>0.$ It presents a maximum, and then decreases for large $x$ - probably vanishing.
-Note that for $\tau$ as for $\beta,$ very little is known about their precise behaviour for large sizes $x,$ since such values are very rarely reached by cells in the real world.
+Concerning the division rate $\beta,$ it most generally vanishes around zero, either of the form $\beta(x) \sim \beta x^\gamma$ with $\gamma>1$ or with support $[b,\infty]$ with $b>0,$ and it has a maximum, and then decreases for large $x$ - and vanishes.
+Note that for $\tau,$ as for $\beta,$ very little is known regarding their precise behavior for large sizes $x,$ since such values are very rarely reached by cells in the real world.